8bitflynn/VDRIVE/README.md

 - VDRIVE currently uses `c1541.exe` from **VICE 2.4** for all `LOAD`, `SAVE`, and directory requests.
 - VICE 3.9’s version of `c1541.exe` is incompatible — but will likely have a implementation soon.
 - PRG (no disk) files can be loaded by selecting them in search and issuing `LOAD "*",8,1` to inject directly into memory.
-- Latest changes allow multiple C64s to connect to a single VDRIVE server and share disk images — enabling paired programming without leaving the machine.
+- Multiple C64s to connect to a single VDRIVE server and share disk images — enabling paired programming without leaving the machine.

 ---